henrymbaker/Database-Programming/README.md

 The program performs the following:

+1) Take user id, password, and connection string for the database as command line arguments.

-1)  At startup, prompt the user for their student ID
+2)  At startup, prompt the user for their student ID

-2) Prompt the user to select one of the operations: Get Transcript, Check Degree Requirements, Add Course, Remove Course, or Exit
+3) Prompt the user to select one of the operations: Get Transcript, Check Degree Requirements, Add Course, Remove Course, or Exit

-3) Based on their input, run the appropriate queries using Dynamic SQL:
+4) Based on their input, run the appropriate queries using Dynamic SQL:

 	a) Get Transcript: use a student’s ID to query their transcript using Dynamic SQL.
 The transcript should include the course number, course title, semester, year, 	grade, and credits of every course the Student has taken in chronological order.